saidvandeklundert/saidvandeklundert.github.io/_posts/2019-10-31-mpls_l3vpn_cisco_iosxr_juniper_mx.md

 interface GigabitEthernet0/0/0/2.2004 encapsulation dot1q 2004
 </pre>

-A think worth pointing out before moving to the BGP section is that we must have a route-policy in place for the IOSXR BGP sessions to accept any route import or export.
+A thing worth pointing out before moving to the BGP section is that we must have a route-policy in place for the IOSXR BGP sessions to accept any route import or export.
 To this end, we create the following route-policy:

 <pre style="font-size:12px">
 route-policy ACCEPT